terrywbrady/dspaceUserMeeting/schedule/PITCHME.md

 * Question: Introduction to OAI
   * Question from Nathan Fralick
   * [Volunteer Requested](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->
-* Contributing to DSpace
-  * [Volunteer Requested](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->
 * Digital Data Services
   * Kate Dohe and Ben Wallberg
+* Bot Maintenance
+  * Shana Wagger
-* DSpace Security
+* Contributing to DSpace
   * [Volunteer Requested](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->

 +++